 Inter Care sends targeted medical aid to rural health units in some of the poorest parts of Africa.
 How we do this has changed over the years and will continue too but our goals remain the same.

-I have been a Trustee for Inter Care for quite a few years now and I have been able to make several visits to units that we support.
+I have been a Trustee for Inter Care for quite a few years now (until 2020) and I have been able to make several visits to units that we support.
 My first trip was to Ghana in 2014 and our first visit was to King’s Village.
 This was a remote but very busy Hospital.
 I had taken quite a few soft toys to give to the children.
 The Hospital had a Nutritional Unit which gave invaluable to support to mothers and children alike.
 The children had never seen a toy before and were quite scared.
 I found this so humbling.
 We take these things for granted and I realised how the very simple things can make such a difference.

 Inter Care continues to provide medicines and healthcare goods to King’s Village as they continue to provide care!